mattsouth/xnat-modules/README.md

 ## XNAT Noregister

-This module overrides the user registration and forgotten password pages for when you've connected your XNAT instance to a read-only authentication source.
+This module overrides the user registration and forgotten password links for when you've connected your XNAT instance to a read-only authentication source.

 The plugin assumes that your read-only authentication source has URLs for registration and forgotten password functionality and allows you to set those in the